jptom/nsdhw_20au/proposal/jptom/README.rst

 .. image:: image/kalmansim.PNG
 .. image:: image/kalman.PNG

-Kalman filter is a technique of self-localazation of robotics.
+Kalman filter is a technique of self-localization of robotics.
 It estimale mean and covarience of Gaussian distribution using observation of location of landmarks.
 I am planning to implement whole the calculation as one function in c++.